 Here's an up-to-date list of the tools, software, and hardware I use regularly for development and other tasks.
-Also included are miscellaneous things that either make me happy or help me get through my daily routine, working from home, and this whole COVID-19 nightmare 😷.
+Also included are miscellaneous things that either make me happy or help me get through my daily routine, working out, and working from home.

 This site was built with...